-12 Things I Wish I Knew Before I Started My Blog
+12 Things I Wish I Knew Before Starting My Blog

 They say that hindsight is 20/20 – it’s hard to predict the future and easy to understand what to do after something has already happened.

 I often think, “If I only knew then what I know now.”
 There are a ton of things I wish I knew before I started blogging.

 This blog isn’t a success because I’m smarter than anyone else.
 In fact, the opposite is true – it’s successful because I learned from smarter people who knew more than I did.

 I tried, failed, tried again, and failed again until I finally learned enough to make a lot of money blogging.

 I simply didn’t know what I didn’t know.